Learning how to "Stop the Bleed"

 To get a perspective on how an AR-15 bullet differs from a 9-millimeter bullet, the 60 Minutes team spoke to Don Deyo, a former paramedic and Green Beret who witnessed mass casualties up close on the battlefield.
 He demonstrated the difference in bullets by shooting rounds into a cut of pork that's similar in size to an average adult human thigh.
 At first glance, the two rounds looked similar, both leaving an entry wound that's nothing more than a tiny hole in the flesh.

 But flip the pork over, and the difference is stunning.
 The 9-millimeter exit wound was small, without much damage to the surrounding area.
 The AR-15 exit wound left an enormous, gaping hole and shattered the surrounding bone.
 Those bone fragments, Deyo explained, become projectiles that create further tissue damage.

 "There's going to be a lot more damage to the tissues, both bones, organs, whatever gets kind of even near this bullet path," Bir tells Pelley.
 "The bones aren't going to just break; they're going to shatter.
-Organs aren't just going to tear or have bruises on them; they're going to be, parts of them are going to be destroyed."
+Organs aren't just going to tear or have bruises on them … parts of them are going to be destroyed."

 Stop the Bleed

 After an AR-15 style rifle bullet blasts a large cavity through soft tissue, blood pressure then pumps that cavity with blood, causing many victims of AR-15 shots to bleed out before rescue workers can reach them.